dictvm/blog/content/posts/2021-04-27-homeoffice-lunch-quickwin.markdown

 ---
 layout: post
-title: "Home office lunch quick win: Ciabatta with italian veggies"
+title: "Home office recipe: Ciabatta with italian veggies"
 date: 2021-04-27 01:00:00
 ---

 I hate recipes that start with the life story of the author, to let me get this over with - and I promise to keep it short.
 Since we're all stuck at home for more than a year, I'm sure you can relate: Every day with lunch time coming closer, the looming question arises: What should I/we eat?
 I'll share a quick recipe with you that doesn't require much preparation time.